lindseyrogers/DH140_final_sheriffs/README.md

 Library Book Aquisitions | This dataset made me think of a book I read last year, *Palaces for the People*, by Eric Klinenberg, which analyzed how libraries provided a safe refuge during the Chicago heat wave.
 This dataset, paired with other socioeconomic datasets, could be used for similar analysis in the midwest to make a further argument about the benefits of social infrastructure. | [Library Acqusitions](https://cardinalscholar.bsu.edu/handle/123456789/194598)

 ## Direction for the Final Project
 This final project will serves as a continuation of an exploratory research project I began in the Fall using the Mapping Police Violence dataset.
+Results from this past project show promise for future research, such as an indication of spatial and temporal trends in this data.

 This dataset is a .csv file that has over 10,000 data entries with interesting data collected for each entry.
 While I am not entirely sure which direction I want to take this final project, I have some ideas:
 * Mapping where police and sheriff violence takes place (creating a map in python)
 * Analyzing trends of violence over time (seperating the data by year)
 * Analyzing language of prominent constitutional sheriffs (This is not using the Mapping Police Violence dataset, but is more of a proof of concept for a methodology I've been thinking about as we go through this class)